mumble-voip/mumo/README.md

-# mumo - The Mumble moderator
+# mumo - The Mumble Moderator
-Mumo is meant to provide a platform on which python based Mumble server ICE extension modules can be built upon.
+Mumo is meant to provide a platform on which Python-based Mumble server ICE extension modules can be built upon.
 The goal is to reduce the boilerplate needed to interact with the Mumble server to a minimum.

-To achieve this goal tasks like Ice interface setup, basic error handling, configuration management, logging and more are provided by mumo.
+To achieve this goal, tasks like Ice interface setup, basic error handling, configuration management, logging, and more are provided by mumo.
 Developers can focus on their specific functionality instead.

 ## Documentation